visualbuilder/email-templates/README.md

 **Language**: en_gb

 Allows the relevant template to be selected based on the users locale - You will need to save the users preferred language to implement this.
+We opted to use a separate record for each locale (rather than using a json column with an object) as most of the attributes values are content that should be translated.
+So in this case it makes more sense to have a separate row.

 Please note laravel default locale is just "en" we prefer to separate British and American English so typically use en_GB and en_US instead.

 Languages that should be shown on the language picker can be set in the config
 ```php